-- 1.20 "Registered agent" is a natural person or candidate designated to receive mailings, to address concerns and questions regarding a committee, and is responsible for timely filing campaign finance reports.
-[Sections 1-45-108(3)(b) and 1-45-109(4)(b), C.R.S.] - 1.21 "Standalone Candidate" means a candidate without a committee who does not accept contributions. - 1.22 "Support or oppose", for the purpose of Colo. const.
+- 1.21 "Registered agent" is a natural person or candidate designated to receive mailings, to address concerns and questions regarding a committee, and is responsible for timely filing campaign finance reports.
+[Sections 1-45-108(3)(b) and 1-45-109(4)(b), C.R.S.] - 1.22 "Standalone Candidate" means a candidate without a committee who does not accept contributions. - 1.23 "Support or oppose", for the purpose of Colo. const.
 Article XXVIII, Section 2(12)(a), means that the entity that contributed or made an expenditure did so in coordination with the candidate or candidate committee.
-If no such coordination exists, the entity is not a political committee.
+If no such coordination exists, the entity is not a political committee. - 1.24 "Transfer" as used in section 1-45-107.5(14), C.R.S., means the disposition of or parting with funds by check, electronic transfer, or other means.
+It does not include payment to a vendor or payment of a contract for goods or services.